emylincon/blockchain/README.md

 Simple blockchain api implementation with login feature

 # Things to do:
-* restrict read access to users only
+* make all attributes of a block private
-* admin user can read everthing
+    * can read but cannot write